oracc/oracc-rest/README.md

 This will use the mod_wsgi package to spin up the Flask API as a Daemon process in the background on port 5000.

+You can test that the API is running by making a request to the test endpoint: `curl localhost:5000/test`.
+You will know the application is running if you get a "Hello world" response.

-Note that if you press `ctrl+c` you will tear down the server.
-To leave it running while still being able to execute commands on the server, you can simply exit out of the terminal and log back in again.
+Note that you wont be able to execute commands once the application has been spun up.
+To leave the API running while still being able to execute commands on the server, you can simply exit out of the terminal and log back in again.
 If you need to tear down the server in the future, you can kill the process by running:

 ```
 sudo kill -9 `sudo lsof -t -i:5000`
 ```

-You can test that the API is running by making a request to the test endpoint: `curl localhost:5000/test`.
-You will know the application is running if you get a "Hello world" response.
+Otherwise, using `ctrl+c` will tear down the API.

 ---

-## Running the application: Flask API and Elasticsearch
+## Installing and configuring Elasticsearch

-Once you have set up your chosen environmnet (see above), you can then proceed to install all of the necessary packages for getting the application up and running:
+Now that the API is up and running in either development or production mode, you can install Elasticsearch so that you can hit the `/search` API endpoints to return the Oracc data.

+To set up Elasticsearch, the following software needs to be installed on your development and production environments.

 ### Installing jq